Outdoor Gulf Shores Attractions

 20115 State Highway 135, Gulf Shores, AL 36542 | (251) 948-7275

 Two miles of beaches line Gulf State Park.
 Relax on white, sun-kissed sand against the surging surf.
-In addition to the quinessential tropical scenery, the state park offers several activities, including golf, tennis, camping, hiking, fishing, and zip lines.
+In addition to the quinessential tropical scenery, the state park offers several activities, including golf, tennis, camping, hiking and fishing.
 Enjoy a plethora of Gulf Shores attractions while visiting Gulf State Park.

 Bon Secour National Wildlife Refuge | 16 Miles